philipc2/philipc2.github.io/index.md

 ## About

-I’m a **Scientific Software Engineer** on the [GeoCAT](https://geocat.ucar.edu/) team at the [NSF National Center for Atmospheric Research](https://ncar.ucar.edu/).
-I work on [UXarray](https://github.com/UXARRAY/uxarray), a Python package for analysis and visualization of unstructured-grid datasets.
+I’m a **Scientific Software Engineer** on the [GeoCAT](https://geocat.ucar.edu/) team at the [NSF National Center for Atmospheric Research](https://ncar.ucar.edu/), developing [UXarray](https://github.com/UXARRAY/uxarray)—a Python library for analyzing and visualizing unstructured-grid datasets.

-I’m passionate about Python’s role in scientific computing: making advanced analysis accessible without sacrificing performance by harnessing optimized libraries and targeted native extensions.
-I modernize legacy workflows without compromising speed by leveraging Numba, Dask, CuPy, and targeted C++/CUDA integrations, delivering high-level Python APIs that scale from local workstations to HPC systems.
+I’m passionate about leveraging Python’s versatility in scientific computing, enabling advanced analyses without compromising performance.
+By modernizing legacy workflows using optimized libraries such as Numba, Dask, and CuPy alongside targeted C++ and CUDA integrations, I deliver intuitive Python APIs designed to scale seamlessly from local workstations to HPC clusters.

-By partnering directly with engineers, researchers, and domain scientists, I foster interdisciplinary collaboration to bridge scientific expertise with robust software engineering, translating geoscience challenges into intuitive, user-focused abstractions (from streamlined data ingestion to interactive visualization) that remove boilerplate and ensure our tools address real-world research needs so scientists can concentrate on discovery.
+I foster interdisciplinary collaboration by partnering directly with engineers, researchers, and domain scientists, bridging deep scientific expertise with robust software engineering.
+My goal is always to translate complex geoscience challenges into user-centric tools—streamlining data ingestion, analysis, and interactive visualization, so researchers can focus purely on discovery.